AlejandroRM-DEV/Leaflet.MarkerMotion/README.md

 ## Roadmap

-- Rotate the marker in the direction of the next point
 - Ability to accelerate or decelerate
 - Listen to events such as start, pause, end, etc.
 - Automatic playback